 - Remove the thermal plastic tiles and bitumen adhesive from all affected rooms

 - Remove all sanitary units in the bathroom

 - Remove floor and wall tiles in the bathroom to facilitate the drying process

-The strip out work took two technicians two days to complete while the drying process lasted for four weeks using a combination of adsorption and condensing dehumidifiers.
+Our work on the mould removal in London took two technicians two days to complete while the drying process lasted for four weeks using a combination of adsorption and condensing dehumidifiers.
 The dehumidifiers work alongside air movers which promote evaporation.